 The back roads, backwaters and back woods of Americana, country and roots

-Equal parts history, journalism and commentary, the narrative describes a path dictated more by curiosity than logic, the direction driven by choice rather than any wider notion of consistency or completeness.
+The Americanaville scribbles are equal parts history, journalism and commentary, and wander a path dictated more by curiosity than logic, in directions driven by choice rather than any wider notion of consistency or completeness.

-Americanaville complements the radio show of the same name, and shares the same roots, but can also be read as if the broadcast did not exist.
-Both projects suffer from a blinkered, personal approach to the subject matter; there will inevitably be disagreements over content, context and interpretation.
+As a health warning, however, it should be stated upfront that the essays are a bit niche and something of an indulgence.
+They suffer from a blinkered, personal approach to the subject matter; there will inevitably be disagreements over content, context and interpretation.
 That is okay.
 Feedback is welcome.